martinez-jorge/jxmartinez/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Senior Research Analyst in the Office of the Provost at the University of Houston.
-I analyze and report on institutional data for the UH Provost and President/Chancellor.
-Although I am trained as a sociologist with a focus in deviance and social control, I leverage my skills in research design, statistics, and data visualization to tackle questions in higher education as a means towards university advancement.
+I am an Institutional Research Analyst at Rice University.
+I analyze and report on institutional data to support decision-making at Rice.
+Although I am trained as a sociologist with a focus in deviance and social control, I leverage my skills in research design, statistics, and data visualization to tackle questions in higher education.
 When I am not playing with data or learning a new R package, you can find me cycling around Houston, visiting museums, or spending time with my pug.